 The legacy of the Cowichan, or Quw’utsun’, First Nations makes up a significant amount of the cultural tapestry here.
 This is evidenced in totem poles, carvings, and in the designs of the world famous Cowichan sweaters.
 Truth be told, we are all guests here, as the Cowichan region comprises the traditional territories of the Coast Salish People.
 Indigenous art and history can be found throughout the region, like the famous Duncan Totem Tour, a visitor favourite.
 Immerse yourself in Cowichan’s history with a self-guided tour of over 40 locally-designed and carved totems made by Indigenous artists depicting the oral history of their community.
 Each totem is carved from Western Red Cedar.

 The Totems Tour will take you through the thriving downtown Duncan area, and along the bustling Craig St. Here you’ll find countless shops, cafes, and boutiques featuring locally-made and locally-sourced products.
 Stop into Judy Hill Gallery for Indigenous-crafted souvenirs like bentwood boxes or a traditional Cowichan sweater.
 Visit Resthouse Sleep Solutions for their beautiful selection of sustainable bedding.
-Spend the day exploring the many side streets and stop for lunch at The Ainslie where chef and owner Ian Blom and his family serve up local flavours from nearby farms.
-Starting in November, locals will be delighted to know that Hudson’s on First will be having their grand reopening!
-This family-run establishment is renowned for their impeccable menu and ambiance, so be sure to book in advance.
+Spend the day exploring the many side streets and stop for lunch at Aloha Bowls where you can enjoy exotic Pacific Rim flavours inspired by the Hawaiian Islands.
+Try their menu of fresh poke bowls, Hawaiian plates, wraps and delicious desserts.

 Rocky Creek Winery is one of Cowichan’s many family-run wineries and their vast selection of award-winning wines make it easy to find your new favourite.
 We’re partial to their gold-medal-winning Pinot Gris ourselves, so we definitely recommend that one. 😉

 Westholme Tea Farm has been a must-visit destination for travellers for years.
-Right now, their tearoom is closed for the year, but locals can still visit the shop and gallery to browse their incredible selection of teas grown right on the property, and the beautiful handcrafted pottery made by local Margit Nelleman.
+Right now, their tearoom is open Wednesday to Sunday, so you can still visit the shop and gallery to browse their incredible selection of teas grown right on the property, and the beautiful handcrafted pottery made by local Margit Nelleman.

 Just south of Duncan, in Cowichan Bay, you’ll find a plethora of artisan producers focused on the tenets of Cowichan: locally grown and locally made.
 One of the most unique spots is Wild Coast Perfumery.
 Here, you’ll find one-of-a-kind scents made from essential oils and tinctures from needles, leaves, flowers, lichen, fungi, and moss harvested from our own local forests!
 Did you know, you can also create your own custom scent?
 Plant based perfumes already adapt to your body chemistry, and now you can choose to mix and match from the unique Wild Coast Perfumery fragrances to make one of your own.
 These bespoke fragrances are available by appointment only, so give them a call to start creating yours.